-As a USC student, the University monitors your academic performance to ensure you are moving toward successfully completing your program requirements.
+The University monitors your academic performance to ensure you are moving toward successfully completing your program requirements.

 If you have not been successful in your studies – for example, if you have achieved a study period GPA of less than 3.0 in more than one study period, or have failed certain courses for a second time – you will be considered for exclusion and asked to ‘Show Cause’.
 This means you need to demonstrate why you should be allowed to continue your studies.

-Academic progress and unsatisfactory performance is managed under the University’s Monitoring Academic Progress and Exclusion (MAP) policy and procedures.
+Academic progress and unsatisfactory performance is managed under the University’s Monitoring Academic Progress and Exclusion (MAP) academic policy and procedures.
 These procedures are divided into three stages: